Association on Aging with Developmental Disabilities.

 The Association on Aging with Developmental Disabilities (A.A.D.D.) was initially formed in 1989 as a special interest group and became incorporated in 1994.
 The organization was created to support the increasing needs of older adults with developmental disabilities (intellectual disability, cerebral palsy, epilepsy, autism spectrum disorder, severe learning disabilities, and head injuries that occur by the age of 21).

 Challenges Unlimited is a year-round group socialization, recreation, and learning program for adults age 21 and older with developmental disabilities who want to gain skills, socialize, and participate in organized leisure/learning activities.
-The program offers a variety of activities to meet various interests, abilities, and skill levels, and participants have a voice in the programs that are offered.
+The program is health and wellness based, and offers a variety of activities to meet various interests, abilities, and skill levels, and participants have a voice in the programs that are offered.

 Retirement Support Group:

-The Retirement Support Group, also known as the “Senior Hot Shots,” supports people with developmental disabilities who are over the age of 50 to access generic senior sites with support.
-In addition, the program focuses on friendship building, social skills development, health, nutrition, exercise, balance, and maintenance of skills acquired during one’s employment years.
+The Retirement Support Group, also known as the “Senior Hot Shots,” supports people with developmental disabilities who are over the age of 50.
+Services occur in a group setting, primarily at senior centers, but may also occur at alternate locations within a community setting.
+Group activities focus on accessing generic senior sites with support.
+In addition, the program focuses on friendship building, social skills development, health, nutrition, exercise, balance, and enhancement of soft skills needed for maintaining community connections.

 Retirement Services - Individual: